iamphedz/CookieCartJS/README.md

 # CookieCartJS (v1.1.0)
 A JavaScript-Based Shopping Cart.
 Cart instance is saved as cookie.
-Adjust its expiration on its Settings.

 # Introduction
 I created this simple shopping cart module just to help me with my first project.
-I want to share it to all in hopes that will be of help to you also, and also get some feedback and suggestions to improve it.
+I want to share it to all in hopes that will be of help to others too, and also get some feedback and suggestions to improve it.

 # Setup

-Initialize the shopping cart.
-It creates new cart instance if previous instance has expired or non-existing.
+Initialize the cart instance.
+It creates a new instance if previous instance has expired or non-existing.
 I recommend requiring/importing it in your main js file.
 ```javascript
 CookieCart.init();
 ```